tonywied17/youtube-downloader/README.md

 # YouTube Video Downloader and Converter

-This application provides both a  and an **graphical user interface (GUI)** for downloading YouTube videos.
+This application provides both a **command line interface (CLI)** and an **graphical user interface (GUI)** for downloading YouTube videos.
 The features include:

 - Download videos at specified quality.
 - Automatically merge the best available audio with video into a highly compatible MP4 file.
-- Optional audio conversion to AAC format for better compatibility.
+- Automatic audio conversion to AAC format for better compatibility.
 - Save audio separately as MP3 files with embedded metadata (e.g., title, artist, album).
 - Download a playlist of videos or audio (MP3).
 - Interactive CLI with a simple menu to manage downloads easily.

-Both the GUI and CLI versions offer flexible options, including the ability to specify output folders and audio bitrate.

 ## Download the Latest Release